crate/services-docs/docs/tutorials/edge/index.rst

 Details
 =======

-The process of getting CrateDB Edge running is supported by the CrateDB Cloud Console.
+The process of getting CrateDB Cloud on Kubernetes running is supported by the CrateDB Cloud Console.

 Even so, there are some steps involved, and some requirements have to be met in